L. Felipe Restrepo: Intent to nominate under Trump

 On March 1, 2018, President Donald Trump nominated Restrepo to serve as Commissioner of the United States Sentencing Commission, a seven-member independent body that sets federal sentencing guidelines.
 Restrepo's nomination was sent to the United States Senate.
 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On August 12, 2020, President Donald Trump announced his intent to renominate Restrepo to serve as a Commissioner of the United States Sentencing Commission.

 Nomination under Biden

 On May 11, 2022, President Joe Biden announced his intent to nominate Restrepo to serve as a member of the United States Sentencing Commission.
-On May 12, 2022, his nomination was sent to the Senate, he has been nominated to fill the position left vacant by Judge Ketanji Brown Jackson, whose term expired.
+On May 12, 2022, his nomination was sent to the Senate, he had been nominated to fill the position left vacant by Judge Ketanji Brown Jackson, whose term expired.
 On June 8, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
-On July 21, 2022, his nomination was reported out of committee by a voice vote, with 6 Republican senators voted “no” on record.
-On August 4, 2022, the United States Senate confirmed his nomination by a voice vote.
+On July 21, 2022, his nomination was reported out of committee by a voice vote.
+On August 4, 2022, the United States Senate confirmed his nomination by voice vote.